Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 In this guide, participants will explore how dbt Cloud's integration with Snowflake supports a data mesh by enabling better management of data dependencies, automation of data transformations, and continuous integration and delivery of data products.
 Through practical examples and guided exercises, you will learn how to set up your dbt Cloud environment to interact seamlessly with Snowflake, creating a scalable and efficient data infrastructure.
 By the end of this lab, you will understand how dbt Cloud enhances data visibility and accessibility in Snowflake, allowing platform teams to govern the mesh effectively and validate compliance of data products.
 Additionally, the session will cover strategies to make these data products discoverable and accessible to authorized users, ensuring that the right data is available to the right people at the right time.

 ### Prerequisites
-- Requires intermediate dbt familiarity
-  - If you're not familiar with dbt, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first
-  - Or if you are not a developer, please see such and such blog post / slides

 - Snowflake
     - Account admin access to a Snowflake Enterprise or Business Critical account
     - Access to the TPCH dataset, specifically in the `SNOWFLAKE_SAMPLE_DATA` database and the `TPCH_SF1` schema.